tiagoslg/habit_netatmo/README.md

 using docker-compose and docker-compose-override files, restart docker, run all the migrations, collect static files

-If you want to start with some data:
+If you want to start with some data in your database:
 - Run `make loaddata` this will load the fixtures with the initial data

 The project will start at http://localhost:8000